PRO Romania: History

 Nevertheless, on 26 January 2021, the executive bureau of PRO Romania met to stop the merger procedure between the party and ALDE, thereby formally ceasing the union between the two parties.

-In October 2022, the party became an observer member of the Party of European Socialists.
+In October 2022, the party became an observer member of the Party of European Socialists (PES).

 Members

 Since its establishment, many high-profile former members of PSD or ALDE have joined PRO Romania, including: